Azure/Industrial-IoT/README.md

 # OPC UA Client Module for the Azure IoT Gateway SDK
 This reference implementation demonstrates how the Azure IoT Gateway SDK can be used to connect to existing OPC UA servers and send JSON encoded telemetry data from these servers in OPC UA "Pub/Sub" format (using a JSON payload) to Azure IoT Hub.
 All transport protocols supported by the Gateway SDK can be used, i.e. HTTPS, AMQP and MQTT.
 The transport is selected in the transport setting in gateway_config.JSON.

-Visit http://opcfoundation.github.io/UA-.NETStandardLibrary/ for OPC UA documentation.
+This module uses the OPC Foundations's OPC UA reference stack and therefore licensing restrictions apply.
+Visit http://opcfoundation.github.io/UA-.NETStandardLibrary/ for OPC UA documentation and licensing terms.

 ## Operating System Compatibility
 Since this reference implementation is written for .NET, Windows 7, 8, 8.1 & 10 are supported right now.
 Once the Gateway SDK supports .NET Standard, so will this module and then Linux will also be supported.